 The gateway to Maine’s famous Midcoast region, Brunswick is just 25 miles from Portland, the state’s largest city and home to the Portland International Jetport (PWM).
-The Town is highly accessible by several major roads including I-295 and U.S. Route 1, and rail lines that will accommodate the expansion of the Amtrak Downeaster in 2012, for a direct connection to Portland, Boston and beyond.
+The Town is highly accessible by several major roads including I-295 and U.S. Route 1, and rail lines that accommodates the Amtrak Downeaster, for a direct connection to Portland, Boston and beyond.

 Brunswick offers advantages like a low cost of doing business, an extremely business-friendly attitude, and 10-year tax incentives through the Pine Tree Development Zone program, making the recent closure of the Brunswick Naval Air Station into an excellent opportunity to acquire developable land or facilities at the new Brunswick Landing: Maine’s Center for Innovation.
 Additionally, there are attractive development opportunities at the Brunswick Commerce Center.

 Brunswick’s retail opportunities range from unique and “college town hip” shopping and diverse restaurants on Maine Street in the heart of downtown…the new Brunswick Station complex adjacent to Bowdoin College…the busy Rt.
 1 corridor off of I-295…and towards Harpswell Neck, Bath and the rest of Midcoast Maine, Cooks Corner’s big box retailers, specialty stores and eateries.